-If a recognized holiday falls during an eligible employee's paid absence (e.g., vacation, personal/sick days) holiday pay will be provided instead of the paid time off benefit that would otherwise have applied, with the exception of paid maternity leave which will run concurrently with the leave.
+If a recognized holiday falls during an eligible employee's paid absence (e.g., vacation, personal/sick days) holiday pay will be provided instead of the paid time off benefit that would otherwise have applied.

-If an eligible employee works on a recognized holiday, he or she will have the opportunity to save that holiday for a later date.
+If an eligible nonexempt employee works on a recognized holiday, he or she will have the opportunity to save that holiday for a later date.
 Approval to work on a holiday must be approved in advance by the department supervisor.